Headless mode is now standard in Google Chrome 59, so I'll try it out

 sudo yum -y upgrade google-chrome-stable

-The repository for Google Chrome will also be automatically added, so you can run future updates using the yum command.
+The repository for Google Chrome will be added automatically, so future updates can be performed using the yum command.

 Let's try running it ~ DOM check ~